zeroincombenze/tools/docs/pypi_travis_emulator/MAINPAGE.rst

 Emulate travis to test application before pushing to git
 --------------------------------------------------------

-Travis emulator can emulate TravisCi parsing the .travis.yml file in local Linux machine.
+Travis emulator can emulate TravisCi parsing the **.travis.yml** file in local Linux machine.
 You can test your application before pushing code to github.com web site.

-Travis emulator can creates all the build declare by .travis.yml; all the builds are executed in sequential way.
+Travis emulator can creates all the build declared in **.travis.yml**; all the builds are executed in sequential way.
-The directory ~/travis_log (see -l switch) keeps the logs of all build executed.
+The directory ~/travis_log (see -l switch) keeps the logs of all then build created.
-Please note that log file is a binary file with screen escape code.
+Please note that log file is a binary file with escape ANSI screen code.
-If you want to see the log use follow command:
+If you want to see the log use the following command:

     `less -R ~/travis_log/<build_name>.log`

-A travis build does following steps:
+A travis build executes the following steps:

 * Initialize from local .travis.conf (not in travis-ci.org)
-* Optional install packages `apt addons`
+* Optional install packages `apt addons` (emulatore makes just the check)
 * Optional install packages `cache`
 * Set global values `env global`
 * Execute code `before_install`